Sierra Leone: Colonial era (1808–1961)

 The colonial era saw Sierra Leone evolving under British rule.
-Sierra Leone developed as an educational center in West Africa, with the establishment of Fourah Bay College in 1827, attracting English-speaking Africans from across the region.
+Sierra Leone developed as an educational centre in West Africa, with the establishment of Fourah Bay College in 1827, attracting English-speaking Africans from across the region.

 The settlement of Sierra Leone in the 1800s was unique in that the population was composed of displaced Africans, brought to the colony after the British abolition of the slave trade in 1807.
 Upon arrival in Sierra Leone, each recaptive was given a registration number, and information on their physical qualities was entered into the Register of Liberated Africans.
 Documentation was often subjective, resulting in inaccurate entries, making them difficult to track.

-The first missionaries, Peter Hartwig and Melchior Rennerfrom the Church Missionary Society (CMS), arrived in Sierra Leone in 1804.
+The first missionaries, Peter Hartwig and Melchior Renner from the Church Missionary Society (CMS), arrived in Sierra Leone in 1804.
 The CMS missionaries were to introduce Western ideals, including Western education and healthcare.
 One of their most significant contributions was the establishment of schools for West African children.
 European missionaries established these schools with an agenda to convert the native people to their religion, but the educational efforts did not relate to local needs.

 In the early 19th century, Freetown served as the residence of the British colonial governor of the region, who also administered the Gold Coast (now Ghana) and the Gambia settlements.
 Sierra Leone developed as the educational centre of British West Africa.
 The British established Fourah Bay College in 1827, which became a magnet for English-speaking Africans on the West Coast.
 For more than a century, it was the only European-style university in west Sub-Saharan Africa.
 Samuel Ajayi Crowther was the first student to be enrolled.
 Fourah Bay College soon drew Creoles/Krio people and other Africans seeking higher education in British West Africa.
 These included Nigerians, Ghanaians, Ivorians, and others, especially in the fields of theology and education.
 Freetown was known as the "Athens of Africa" due to the number of excellent schools there and in surrounding areas.

 In Freetown, the British interacted mostly with the Krio people, who did most of the trading with the indigenous peoples of the interior.
 Educated Krio people held many positions in the colonial government, giving them status and good pay.
 After the Berlin Conference of 1884–85, the British decided to establish more dominion over the inland areas, to satisfy what the European powers called "effective occupation".
 In 1896 it annexed these areas, declaring them the Sierra Leone Protectorate.
 With this change, the British began to expand their administration in the region, recruiting British citizens to posts and pushing Krio people out of governmental positions and even Freetown's desirable residential areas.